 You should disclose information that you honestly believe shows, or tends to show, the wrongdoing you allege.
 You must also have reasonable grounds for that belief.
 You may want to provide documents or evidence in support of your allegations.

 It is important that any information you provide is clear, accurate and establishes the facts you allege.
-You should not investigate the matter yourself and do anything that is illegal (for example, unlawfully access information).
+You should not investigate the matter yourself and do anything that is illegal (for example, unlawfully accessing information).

 7. What will the Information Commissioner do with my report?